Lars Kramer

-Lars Kramer (born 11 July 1999) is a Dutch professional footballer who plays as a centre-back for Liga I club Rapid Bucureşti.
+Lars Kramer (born 11 July 1999) is a Dutch professional footballer who plays as a centre-back for Liga I club Rapid Bucureşti, which he captains.

 Club career

 From Zaandam, Kramer played youth football with Fortuna Wormerveer before training with Ajax Youth Academy.
 In 2016, he made the switch to NEC Nijmegen.
 However, he only played for their U19 side apart from featuring in a back three for NEC in a friendly match against De Graafschap in March 2017.

 Groningen

 Despite being offered a new contract by NEC, and just a year after joining the club, he opted for a transfer to FC Groningen in June 2017, to initially join up with their reserve side.
-He made his first team debut as a substitute for Groningen away in the Eredivisie in a 3-0 defeat against Feyenoord on 8 February 2018.
+He made his first team debut as a substitute for Groningen away in the Eredivisie in a 3–0 defeat against Feyenoord on 8 February 2018.

 Viborg

 On 30 June 2019, Kramer joined Danish club Viborg FF on a 3-year deal.
-He made a goalscoring debut for Viborg scoring the first goal in a 3-0 victory against FC Roskilde on 26 July 2019.
+He made a goalscoring debut for Viborg scoring the first goal in a 3–0 victory against FC Roskilde on 26 July 2019.
 Viborg won the Danish 1st Division in the 2020–21 season.